51爆料

-Top 5 Best Martin County Public Elementary Schools (2025)
+Best Martin County Public Elementary Schools (2026)

-For the 2025 school year, there are 7 public elementary schools serving 1,879 students in Martin County, NC.
+For the 2026 school year, there are 7 public elementary schools serving 1,879 students in Martin County, NC.

-The top ranked public elementary schools in Martin County, NC are Jamesville Elementary School, Rodgers Elementary School and E J Hayes Elementary School.
+The top-ranked public elementary schools in Martin County, NC are Jamesville Elementary School, Rodgers Elementary School and E J Hayes Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Martin County, NC public elementary schools have an average math proficiency score of 29% (versus the North Carolina public elementary school average of 50%), and reading proficiency score of 32% (versus the 49% statewide average).
 Elementary schools in Martin County have an average ranking of 1/10, which is in the bottom 50% of North Carolina public elementary schools.